vmorarian/rapture-core/README.md

  - Modes (previously called return-type strategies)
  - A lightweight abstraction on time libraries, and implementations for Java time
+ - A tiny (but growing) collection of conveniences for working within the REPL
  - An alias for `implicitly`
  - Miscellaneous other small tools and utilities